mlukaszewski/feathers_square/README.md

 Unstable, please do not use for a moment.
 -----------------------------------------
-This is a fork of @blerou work.
+This is a fork of [blerou](https://github.com/blerou/turbulence.php) work.

 ## Done
 * changed PDepend source - PEAR provides only version 1.1.14, now version 2.5.0 will be used (with PHP7 support).